UOA-SE325-SOLUTIONS/se325-examples/README.md

 # SOFTENG 325 Examples Repository
-This repository contains example code demonstrating various concepts introduced in SOFTENG 325.
+This repository contains example code demonstrating various concepts introduced in SOFTENG 325 at the University of Auckland.

 ## Index